 Please find below several examples of the contracts you might be using in your negotiations for a home.
-These forms are updated once a year; these were last updated In April of 2011.
+These were last updated In February of 2018.

 Real Estate Brokerage Disclosure - This explains the different relationships within a Real Estate Transaction and how a real estate agent can represent you.
 When you are dealing with any agent, please know who they are truly representing.